CarloGauss33/GaNet-GAN-ART/README.md

 ### Disclaimer
 All the material scrapped used to train the model, is intended for only academic purposes.
 If some image on the dataset has proprietary copyright, email me at cparedesr@uc.cl, to quickly take down that image from the dataset

+I will not upload the dataset, only a part of the downloader bot